tucats/gopackages/functions/README.md

 which is then converted to the matching `Ego` data types.
 Supported types are int, float, bool, string, array, and struct elements.

+## Profile
+This collection allows an Ego program to interact with the persistent settings profile data.

+### profile.keys()
+This returns an array of strings, each of which is a key value in the active profile.
+Each of these values can be used in a `profile.get()` call to read a value.

+    keys := profile.keys()
+    for i := range keys {
+        print "profile key is ", i
+    }

+### profile.get()
+Use this to read a single key value from the profile.
+The only parameter is the name of the profile key.

+     password := profile.get("secret-password")

+If the key is not valid, then an empty string is returned as the value.

+### profile.set()
+Use this to store a value in the profile.
+The first parameter is the name of the profile key, and the second parameter is coerced to be a string value that is stored in the profile.
+If the key does not already exist, it is created.

+    call profile.set("secret-password", "gronzeldabelle")

+Note this can only be invoked as a `call` statement; it does not return a value.

+### profile.delete()
+This will delete a key from the current profile.
+If you try to delete a key that does not exist, there is no action taken.

+    call profile.delete("secret-password")

+This must be invoked as a `call` statement; there is no function result value.
+This delete operation cannot be undone; the key value is immediately removed from the profile and the profile is rewritten to disk.

 ## Strings
 This collection of functions support string operations.